 INDIA AND SRI LANKA

-Detail: close up of head
+Detail: close up

 all text & images © 2005 The authors, the photographers and the Ethnographic Museum, Antwerp